soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 ### 13.17

 Which of the following commands will create a subscription on the topic ace-exam-topic1?

 1. gcloud pubsub create ––topic=ace-exam-topic1 ace-exam-sub1
 2. gcloud pubsub subscriptions create ––topic=ace-exam-topic1
 3. gcloud pubsub subscriptions create ––topic=ace-exam-topic1 ace-exam-sub1
 4. gsutil pubsub subscriptions create ––topic=ace-exam-topic1 ace-exam-sub1

+### 16.1

+What are the categories of Cloud Launcher solutions?

+1. Data sets only
+2. Operating systems only
+3. Developer tools and operating systems only
+4. Data sets, operating systems, and developer tools

+### 16.3

+Where do you navigate to launch a Cloud Launcher solution?

+1. Overview page of the solution
+2. Main Cloud Launcher page
+3. Network Services
+4. None of the above

+### 16.15

+What command launches a deployment?

+1. gcloud deployment-manager deployments create
+2. gcloud cloud-launcher deployments create
+3. gcloud deployment-manager deployments launch
+4. gcloud cloud-launcher deployments launch

+### 16.20

+You are deploying a Cloud Launcher application that includes a LAMP stack.
+What software will this deploy?

+1. Apache server and Linux only
+2. Linux only
+3. MySQL and Apache only
+4. Apache, MySQL, Linux, and PHP

 ### 17.6

 You are working in the form displayed after clicking the Add link in the IAM form of IAM & Admin in Cloud Console.
 There is a parameter called New Members.
 What items would you enter in that parameter?

 1. Individual users only
 2. Individual users or groups